 *If you have any issues accessing the nomination form, please ensure you are logged in to goggle with your asurite ID when trying to access the form.
 In some instances, using a different browser may be necessary.

-Note: Schools should submit no more than three nominations per program.
-Submission deadline is 5:00 p.m. local time.
+Note: Schools/departments should submit no more than three nominations per program.
+Nominations are not required for current fellows.

 In order to be eligible for nomination:

-An "overaward" is when a student’s need based awards exceed his/her financial need, or the total of the awards exceeds the cost of attendance.
-If a student has been overawarded, federal regulations require ASU to adjust his/her awards which may result in a reduction in awards or a bill.
-Need based aid include grants, scholarships, Federal Work-Study, Federal Perkins Loans, and outside resources (i.e. faculty/staff tuition benefits, scholarships, stipends, etc.).
-Non-need based aid includes unsubsidized Federal Stafford Loans, Federal Graduate PLUS Loans and Private Education Loans.
+An "overaward" is when a student’s need-based awards exceed his/her financial need, or the total of the awards exceeds the cost of attendance.
+If a student has been overawarded, federal regulations require ASU to adjust his/her awards, which may result in a reduction in awards or a bill.
+Need-based aid includes grants, scholarships, Federal Work-Study, Federal Perkins Loans, and outside resources (i.e. faculty/staff tuition benefits, scholarships, stipends, etc.).
+Non-need-based aid includes unsubsidized Federal Stafford Loans, Federal Graduate PLUS Loans and Private Education Loans.
 Questions regarding overawards should be directed to the ASU Financial Aid and Scholarship Services.